wstrange/fig/README.md

 Fig provides two packages:

 * fig_auth - for Dart server code.
 Implements an authentication framework for your Dart gRPC services.
-* fig_flutter - Provides client authentication to your gRPC dart server code
+* fig_flutter - Provides client authentication to your Dart gRPC server code

 Both packages delegate _authentication_ to Firebase.
 These packages provide a framework for integrating authentication into your gRPC services.